 Also on Saturday 7 February, the Scotch Team for Canada played the first of three practice games in England.
 The team travelled to their base in Manchester on the Friday and, on the following day, won 7-3 in Darwen in Lancashire.
 On Monday 9 February, the Scotland side beat Manchester Wanderers 8-1 and, a day later, they beat Nottingham Forest 2-0.
 William Somers, Johnny Kay and Harry McNeil played in all three matches.
 David Davidson played in the first game.

 The Scotch Team for Canada were in action again on Saturday 14 February, drawing 2-2 with Scotch Counties at Kinning Park.
 William Thomson, William Somers, David Davidson, George Ker and Johnny Kay played.
-On the same day, Glasgow beat Sheffield 1-0 at the Sheaf Grounds in Sheffield.
+On the same day, a weakened Glasgow side beat Sheffield 1-0 at Sheaf House Gardens, Bramall Lane in Sheffield before a crowd of 4,000.
 Charles Campbell and Eadie Fraser played for Glasgow.
 A further member of the Glasgow team, J Campbell, was listed as being a Queen’s Park player but his name does not crop up anywhere else.

 While members of the first team were on representative duty, the Second Eleven met Stoke at Hampden Park before a “fair attendance”.
 Queen’s Park won 7-1.
 It was 3-0 at half-time, with goals from Ferguson, Fraser and from a scrimmage.
 Lawrie (2), Fraser and Ferguson added four more in the second half.
 After the match, the teams went to the Athole Arms Hotel in Dundas Street where “Amid toast, song and sentiment a happy evening was spent.”